pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 power = 3 # oda:Integer
 ```

-We can also add labels that will be shown in the tool interface
+Implicitly, variable names are used as labels in the tool interface.
+However, one can provide custom labels using semantic annotations, allowing for more user-friendly descriptions to be displayed.

 ```python
 min_ = -10 # oda:Float; oda:label "Left bound of x-axis"